Sugiuma/ADEGuard/README.md

 ```bash
 pip install -r requirements.txt
 ```
-2a.
-Update your model_paths  in config file.
+2a. cd src/ and Update your model_paths  in config file.

 3a.
 Run predictions on NER model